mikrdgz/recharge-docs/docs/headless-storefront.md

 ## ReCharge data object

-Once you've made the CDN URL available on desired pages you will have access to the `RCA_DATA` object that contains three child objects:
+Once you've made the CDN URL available on desired pages, you will have access to the `RCA_DATA` object that contains three child objects:

 - `RCA_FILE_DATA`
 - `RCA_STORE_DATA`